rajeevkghosh/readme-sentinel-policies/assetmgmt_gcp_naming_validation.md

 ```
 ## The check_country Function
 This function will be called from within "check_resource_prefix" function.
-This function checks if the "country" defined in the name of the resource is among the valid names mentioned in the country param field.
+This function checks if the "country" defined in the name of the resource is among the valid names mentioned in the "country" param field.
 ```
 check_country = func(country, name) {
 	if country contains name {